opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	                     tag1+tag2,tag3  limits  the action to resources with both tag1 and tag2, or tag3.

-	              --disable-rollback
-	                     Exit without resource activation rollback on start action error

-	              --time=TIME
-	                     A duration expression like '1m5s'.
-The maximum wait  time  for  an async action to finish.
-Default is 300 seconds.

-	              --wait Wait for asynchronous action termination

 	              -s PARM_SVCS, --service=PARM_SVCS
 	                     A service selector expression [!]<expr>[<sep>[!]<expr>].
 Where
 	                      '!' is the expression negation operator